There have been long periods on this blog where I’ve wanted to write about books I’ve loved but . . . I haven’t read anything I’ve loved.

 Horrifyingly, one of those recipients is her next-door neighbor, Josh, who is not only one of her closest friends but also Margot’s boyfriend of the last two years.

 Desperate to keep from ruining her friendship with Josh (and having Margot ever find out she liked Josh in the first place), Margot pretends she’s dating Peter Kavinsky, who was also the recipient of a love letter and her first kiss, some four years earlier.
 Peter has just broken up with his long-time girlfriend, and he’s willing to go along with the scheme because he thinks it’ll make his ex-girlfriend crazy with jealousy.

 Of course, if you think it’s complicated having your secret love letters sent out, just try having a ridiculously handsome pretend boyfriend who you don’t actually like that much.
 And trying to keep your relationship with the boy you DO like (Josh) somewhat normal while also not betraying your sister.
 Yes, it’s all very complicated (and amusing).

-This was one of those books that was just delightful from beginning to end.
+To All the Boys I’ve Loved Before was one of those books that was just delightful from beginning to end.
 I didn’t really realize until about 3/4 of the way through that I had no clue how this was going to play out.
 And I loved that.
 It’s so unusual to read something that you don’t know from basically the first 10 pages who will end up with whom and the basic way it’s going to unfold.